H1M4W4R1/Fast-Unity-Creation-Kit/Assets/FastUnityCreationKit/Documentation/Writerside/topics/SystemCoreUtilityProperties.md

 * IWithPrefab - Interface that allows you to get the prefab of the object - this one requires to specify prefab type in the generic parameter.
 * IWithConfiguration - Interface that allows you to get the configuration of the object.
 * IWithAssetReference - Interface that allows you to get the asset reference for the object - compatible with Unity.Addressables package.
+* IWithLock - Interface that allows you to check if the object is locked.
+Can support multiple lock types.

 There are also some additional interfaces that require implementation of custom logic:
 * IConditionallyRemovable - Interface that allows you to check if the object should be removed.